 A guide to what it means to be a part of a Credit Union.

 A credit union is a member owned, financial co-operative which provides financial services only to its members.

 Credit Unions are not “open to the public” in that you have to be a member before you can save or borrow with them.
 Each credit union has a “common bond” which determines which members of the public can join it.
 Common bonds can be occupational, employment based, geographical, membership based or any combination of the four categories.

 The ethical principles of credit unions means that they are non-discriminatory and therefore membership is open to everyone who qualifies under the common bond criteria.

-Scotwest’s common bond comprises anyone who lives or works in the West of Scotland (the area covered by Argyll & Bute, East Ayrshire, East Dunbartonshire, East Renfrewshire, Glasgow, Inverclyde, North Ayrshire, North Lanarkshire, Renfrewshire, South Ayrshire, South Lanarkshire and West Dunbartonshire Councils) and employees / members of named select employers / organisations.
+Scotwest’s common bond comprises anyone who lives or works in the West of Scotland (the area covered by Argyll & Bute, East Ayrshire, East Dunbartonshire, East Renfrewshire, Glasgow, Inverclyde, North Ayrshire, North Lanarkshire, Renfrewshire, South Ayrshire, South Lanarkshire and West Dunbartonshire Councils), Stirling, Perth & Kinross, Dumfries & Galloway and the Scottish Highlands as well as employees / members of named select employers / organisations.

 A credit union takes deposits (savings) from its members and then lends that money (loans) out to other members.
 The interest charged on those loans then provides for a return on the savings.
 This return is usually in the form of a retrospective dividend – as owners of the business, the depositors share in the risk and rewards of ownership and therefore the amount of the dividend depends on the performance of the credit union.